Intermesh/groupoffice-docs/using/connect-a-device/linux.rst

 WebDAV
 ------
-You can use WebDAV to mount Group-Office as a network drive.
+You can use WebDAV to mount GroupOffice as a network drive.
 Linux Desktops have WebDAV built in.
 GNOME users you can launch the file explorer and choose "Connect to server" from the menu.
 KDE/Plasma users can use the Dolphin file manager to connect to WebDAV.